fanc232CO/HGMD-PREs/README.md

 The first three columns (chromosome, start, end) indicates the position of the repeat in human hg19 reference genome.

-The forth column contains attached information of the repeat, separated by "@".
+The forth column contains attached information of the repeat, separated by "@", including:

 The first is the chromosome position of the repeat.